AsmaeNedday/Playlist-Quizz-JS/README.md

 the object Blind Question inherit constructor and prototypes from the object Question and it has no additionnal attributes
 It has one function :
-__toHtml__ : add the html content to the blind question , it includes the audio or the video tag and its path ,an input text to enter the anwer and a button submit to submit the anwer
+__toHtml__ : add the html content to the blind question , it includes the iframe tag and the path to the audio ,an input text to enter the answer and a button submit to submit the anwer

 ## Quiz